 If you’re an eCommerce business owner, you know just how much work it takes to set up product pages for your site.
 Between gathering all of the product information and creating perfectly crafted descriptions, product specs, highlights and more, there’s a lot that goes into this.
 Not only do you want your product pages to look amazing and read beautifully, you also want to optimize your eCommerce product pages for SEO.
 Doing so will increase your exposure on Google and other search engines, making them (and you!) easier for your customers to find.

-For anyone who is familiar with SEO, you know that it’s extremely important because it’s earned placement on search engines that’s completely free.
+SEO is extremely important because it’s earned placement on search engines that’s completely free.
 There are two ways of getting your product pages to show up at the top of search results: 1) run ads, which you’ll pay for per click, or 2) earn the placement with organic listings, where clicks are free!
 If you can get something for free vs. paying for it, this is obviously ideal, but these earned placements take time and a lot of work.
-Your SEO strategy is how you can earn these spots.
-A big part of this is optimizing the content on your site to be search-engine friendly, and that’s what we’re going to get into today!
+Building a killer SEO strategy (and some patience) is how you can earn these spots.
+A big part of this is optimizing the content on your site to be search-engine friendly, which is what this article is all about.

 [Check out this podcast that I recorded to learn more about the basics of SEO!]

-When I first launched DermWarehouse.com, I spent almost a year preparing to launch our website.
+When we first launched our in-house eCommerce brand, DermWarehouse.com, we spent a year building our site and preparing to launch.
 A good portion of that time was spent writing the content for every single product we’d be selling, which at the time was about 500 (now we’re up to over 2,000).
-I’d scrutinize every word and try to come up with the most creative and eloquent ways to describe the skin care products we’d be selling.
+I’d scrutinize every word and try to come up with the most creative and eloquent ways to describe the skin care products we were selling.
 At the time, while I was familiar with SEO and its importance, I hadn’t learned all the tricks for optimizing product pages for eCommerce.
-Now years later, my team and I are constantly going back to old product pages to enhance these, not only so they sound amazing to our customers, but so they’re written perfectly for search engines as well.
-The really great thing is that your optimization can be an ongoing process.
+Now years later, my team and I are constantly going back to old product pages to enhance these, not only so they contain all of the information our customers need, but so that they are written with search engines in mind as well.
+The good news is that your optimization can be an ongoing process.
 We’ve made so many changes on our site along that way that have really moved the needle in terms of our search visibility.

-Over the years, I’ve done tons and tons of research and experimentation with SEO.
+Over the years, I’ve done a lot of research and experimentation with SEO.
 While the rules are always changing and evolving, there are certainly some tried and true methods that should be followed:

-Optimize Your URL & Title Tag to Reflect the Name of Your Product
+Optimize Your URL, Title, & Title Tag to Reflect the Name of Your Product

 The URL is one of the most important ranking factors when it comes to eCommerce SEO.
 For DermWarehouse, you’ll see how we structure our eCommerce product page URL’s to include the name of the product in the URL string.
-If you are selling a product from a manufacturer, this is an absolute necessity.
+If you are selling a product from a manufacturer, this is an absolute necessity, as this is what someone will be searching for on Google.

-Along with including the name of the product in the URL structure, DermWarehouse also includes it as the main title tag
+Along with including the name of the product in the URL structure, we also it as the main title & title tag on the site.

 Creating content for eCommerce product pages can be an extremely daunting task.
-When I was launching DermWarehouse and trying to create hundreds of product pages, I utilized any help I could get.
-Since we’re a reseller of many skincare brands, I took advantage of the fact that these brands had already created great content for their products and I used a lot of what they had already written.
-While the information was extremely detailed and very well-written, by copying it onto my website, I was creating duplicate content, which is a no-no in the eyes of Google.
+When I was launching DermWarehouse and creating hundreds of product pages, I utilized any help I could get.
+Since we’re a reseller of many skincare brands, I took advantage of the fact that these brands had already created great content for their products and I copied a lot of what they had already written.
+Of course, they gave me permission to do so (and often recommended it), plus the content was extremely detailed and very well-written, but by copying it onto my website, I was creating duplicate content, which is frowned upon by Google.

 Use H1’s & H2’s Properly